-Fortunately, there are programs for North Carolina students that will forgive some — or even all — of your student debt.
-Read on to learn about your options for student loan forgiveness in N.C.
+Fortunately, there are programs for North Carolina residents that will forgive at least a portion of student debt.
+Read our list on to learn about your options for student loan forgiveness in NC.

 Student loan repayment assistance for North Carolina residents

 North Carolina also provides forgivable education loans to students who commit to working in a critical shortage employment profession after college.
-To qualify, you must meet or exceed a given GPA as a high school or college student.
+To qualify, you must have at least a weighted GPA of 3.0 as a high school student, a 2.80 as an undergraduate and a 3.20 as a grad student.

-You also must attend an eligible school and enroll in an approved program, which tends to fall in the medical, health, nursing or teaching fields.
-Bachelor’s and master’s degree candidates can borrow up to $20,000 in forgivable loans, while doctoral candidates can borrow up to $56,000.
+You also must attend an eligible school and enroll in an approved program geared toward either the medical or teaching fields.
+Bachelor’s and master’s degree candidates can borrow up to $20,000 in forgivable loans, while doctoral candidates may borrow up to $56,000.

 This program typically forgives one year’s loan amount for each year of service.
-Note that if you don’t get loan forgiveness, you’ll have to pay back these loans with 8.00% interest.
+Note that these loans accrue interest at a relatively high 8% rate.

 Along with these North Carolina loan repayment programs, you might also come across LRAPs that operate on the national level.
 The John R. Justice Program, for example, is available in most states to provide loan repayment assistance to qualifying attorneys.

-If you’re working in a career that could qualify for loan forgiveness, widen your search outside of North Carolina to see if you can qualify for any national assistance programs.
+If you’re working in a career that could qualify for loan forgiveness, consider widening your search outside of North Carolina to see if you can qualify for any national assistance programs.

 Public Service Loan Forgiveness (PSLF)

-PSLF is a federal program that forgives your loans after 10 years of service.
-To qualify, you must work in an eligible setting, such as a government or nonprofit organization.
+PSLF is a federal program that forgives the balance on your Direct Loans after you have made 120 monthly qualifying payments (not necessarily consecutive) while also working full time for an eligible employer.
+To qualify, you must work in a setting such as a government or nonprofit organization.

 Teacher Loan Forgiveness